sirji-ai/sirji/README.md

 ## Supported AI Models<a name="supported-ai-models"></a>

-We are planning to use the `gpt-4-turbo-preview` model for the dogfood release.
-But the package will be designed to be composable for supporting other AI models too.
+We are planning to use the `gpt-4-turbo-preview` model for the dogfood release. ~~But the package will be designed to be composable for supporting other AI models too.~~ It should now work with local models via Ollama.

 ## Contribution